Moneytis/Moneytis-API-v1.0/source/includes/_httpcodes.md

 # Supported HTTP Codes

-> Example of data JSON structured returns in case of error :
+> Example of data JSON structured returned in case of error :

 ```json
 {